 Our infrastructure needs to support the mobility of our colleagues, be that to enable working across sites, out in the community, across partner organisations or at home.
 During 2020/21, we will roll out up to date tools that support collaboration between colleagues.
 Over the next two years, we will replace the Wi-Fi at Newark and Mansfield Hospitals and increase coverage to address blackspots in King's Mill Hospital.
 The implementation of the new Health and Social Care Network (HSCN) infrastructure, the successor to N3, will provide the capability for all organisations to share the same circuits whilst maintaining organisational network security.
 It will enable an increase in bandwidth at Newark and Mansfield Community Hospitals, ready for our future digital requirements.
 We will ensure compliance with all relevant national policies and standards, including meeting the Data Security and Protection Toolkit (DSPT) standard by June 2021.
-We will adhere to Information, acknowledging the complexities of access to records, particularly for vulnerable groups.
+We will adhere to Information Governance standards, including for the availability, security and integrity of information, acknowledging the complexities of access to records, particularly for vulnerable groups.